-I’d spent more time mulling over this decision than I had about pretty much anything thus far in my life.
+After 30 years, this is not something you do lightly.
+Actually, I’d spent more time mulling over this decision than I had about pretty much anything thus far in my life.
 I was really scared.
-It had been almost 30 years.
 But finally the day had arrived.
 I bought a bone!
 Grass fed, pasture raised, no hormones, local…expensive.
 Ticking all the right boxes!

 I didn’t want to buy it from just anyone.
 I had done my research and narrowed it down to the first New York City green market to become Animal Welfare Approved.
 I spent so much time talking to this one farmer, he began to feel a bit like my therapist.
 The guy who raised that bone (I was not yet ready to identify it fully as a living being) had packed in his work in hotel management after reading Michael Pollan’s Omnivore’s Dilemma so that he could become a grass farmer.
 I was in good hands.

 And then I stopped, and had a moment.
 Thank you cow.
 Thank you, thank you, thank you.
 And I’m sorry.

 I got home with my bone and looked at it.
 Sorry bone but you are going to need a few companions.
 So out I went to buy the most interesting and tasty vegetables I could think of.
 This broth was going to be epic and it was going to make me feel so much better.
 I heated the oven and went over the kind farmer’s instructions a few more times in my head.
 And then I stopped, and had a moment.
 Thank you cow.
 Thank you, thank you, thank you.
 And I’m sorry.
 I had a little cry and then I turned it inward.
 Thank you body, and I’m sorry I haven’t always nourished you the way you fully deserved, but I am going to make it up to you.